straightway/peerspace/documentation/PeerspaceIdeas.md

 cannot satisfy a query and does not know any peer being closer).
 In contrast to silently failing, this would enhance the responsiveness for the network users in this case.

+## Deleting of data
+In order to delete data in the Peerspace network, a special type of request could be used.
+This _delete request_ contains the ID of the chunk to delete, and it is forwarded on the same path as a storage request for that chunk would be.

+To only allow the "owner" of a piece of data to delete this data, the data chunk is decorated with the hash code of a randomly generated _deletion token_ when it is stored.
+This _deletion token_ is attached to the _delete request_ to prove the validity of that request.
+A delete request is only executed, if the the hash code _deletion token_ is equal to that in the chunk.

+Each peer stores _delete requests_ for a certain time.
+If it receives a data chunk being subject to a _delete request_, it is discarded immediately and not forwarded.
+In addition, the _delete request_ is forwarded to the peer which sent that deleted data chunk.

 ## Signing of Requests
-E.g. a query request must contain the id of the peer which issued the request, in order to push query requests back.
+E.g. a query request must contain the id of the peer it received the request from, in order to push query requests back.
 To make sure malicious peers cannot issue query requests containing the id of other peers, query requests must be digitally signed by the issuer.
 The receiver of the request must be able to verify that signature.
 An easy way to achieve this is to use the public key of the